Windows Hardware Certification Testing

 Not all test failures are device problems.
 As with any complex automated test system, there are limitations to the tools.
 Our engineers understand the limitations, and know how to distinguish between faulty devices and faulty test tools.
 If a test problem is discovered, we can work directly with Microsoft to resolve the issue on your behalf.

-For more than 11 years, the MCCI® Test Lab has been a USB-IF certified test lab.
-Although our testing is not limited to USB, this gives us an additional advantage for testing our customers’ products.
+Although our testing is not limited to USB, our USB experience gives us an additional advantage for testing our customers’ products.
 Starting with Windows 8, Microsoft requires that any device submitted for Hardware Certification must also pass the USB interoperability and Command Verifier (CV) tests that are a subset of the full USB logo test.
 MCCI’s USB test experience allows us to do this testing quickly and efficiently.

 When testing your device, MCCI will: